Jacob Kupin

 Legislative style

-Proactive sponsor of resolutions and ordinances, with a focus on community recognition and infrastructure improvements.
+Proactive sponsor of resolutions and ordinances, with a focus on community enrichment and safety.

 Notable recent actions

-• Sponsored a resolution honoring civil rights activist Frankie Mae Keeling-Henry.
+• Sponsorship of a resolution honoring civil rights activist Frankie Mae Keeling-Henry.

 Voting record